schlampentod/32bit-iOS-downgrader/README.md

 # 32bit-iOS-downgrader
+!!!!!!!
+THIS PROGRAM IS IN BETA !!!!!!!

+!!!!!!!
+THIS PROGRAM IS IN BETA !!!!!!!

+I AM NOT RESPONSIBLE IF THIS SCREWS UP YOUR DEVICE

+!!!!!!!
+THIS PROGRAM IS IN BETA !!!!!!!

+!!!!!!!
+THIS PROGRAM IS IN BETA !!!!!!!
+If the restore fails or something goes wrong please put your device into DFU mode and restore with iTunes

 This is a program made in python that downgrades your iOS device with shsh blobs

 I AM NOT RESPONSIBLE IF THIS SCREWS UP YOUR DEVICE